schwilklab/understory-ma/ms/understory-ma-ms.md

 Objectives
 ----------

 Our objective was to conduct a meta-analysis of the literature that investigated effects of thin and burn treatments on understory herbaceous and shrub species in dry forests in North America.
-Specifically, we were interested in the degree to which thin treatments mimic prescribed burn treatments and control or no treatment patches.
+Specifically, we were interested in the degree to which thin treatments mimic prescribed burn treatments and to what extent bunring or thinning differ from control or no treatment patches.

 We ask the following questions: